privatenumber/tsx/docs/getting-started.md

 ## Quickstart

-`tsx` can be executed with [npx](https://docs.npmjs.com/cli/commands/npx/) — a tool to run npm packages without installing them.
+`tsx` can be executed with [npx](https://docs.npmjs.com/cli/commands/npx/)—a tool to run npm packages without installing them.

 In your command-line, simply pass in a TypeScript file you'd like to run.
 It's that simple!